-We have established a safe environment for students to explore how to use technology responsibly.
+At North Melbourne Primary School, we foster a safe environment for students to explore how to use technology responsibly.
 When technology is used at school, it is supervised and the internet is filtered by the Department of Education.

 We provide a safe learning environment by:

 - Implementing an “Acceptable usage of technology Policy” that outline student and staff expectations when using technology.

 - Linking cyber-safety and to our school wellbeing program.